CraftAcademyLabs/ca_course/extras/react_aut/01_getting_started.md

 ![](./employees_first_draft.png)

-This view will display a list of employees with a cta to view details about an individual employee.
+This view will display a list of employees with a cta (call to action) to view details about an individual employee.
 Clicking on the button will add an overlay to the view and display a modal (or pop-up) with the employee details.
-There should alose be 2 cta's for further actions the user will be able to undertake (edit and delete the employee).
+There should be at least 2 cta's for further actions the user will be able to undertake (edit and delete the employee).
 For now though, there will no functionality attached to them.

 ![](./employees_first_draft_modal.png)